ShashankSreep/engl396portfolio/Tasks/forkCode.md

 6) Now, you can run the app locally by following the steps: [Run App Locally](/Tasks/appLocal.md).

->**Tips**: Ensure you have git tools installed in your terminal, or are using something that allows for git commands
+>**Tips**: Ensure you have git tools installed in your terminal, or are using something that allows for git commands (eg: Git bash).

-For instructions, please visit: [Clone Git Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+For further help, please visit: [Clone Git Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).